 After intensive training with Marika Besobrasova, Rosella Hightower and José Ferran, Gil Roman joined Maurice Béjart at Le Ballet du XXe Siècle in 1979.
 He has performed in Béjart’s most renowned ballets during more than thirty years.
 Appointed by Maurice Béjart as his successor and Artistic Director in 2007, he creates new choreographies and preserves Béjart’s legacy.

 Since 1995, his choreographic work is rich in numerous creations: L’habit ne fait pas le moine, Réflexion sur Béla, Echographie d’une baleine, Casino des Esprits, Aria, Syncope, Là où sont les oiseaux, presented as a world premiere at the China Shanghai International Arts Festival, and Anima blues.
-Since this creation in 2013, five new pieces added up to the BBL’s repertoire: 3 Danses pour Tony, Kyôdaï, Tombées de la dernière pluie, Impromptu… and t ‘M et variations…, presented on December 16, 2016, in opening of the 2017 commemorations – the 30th anniversary of the BBL’s creation and the 10th year of Maurice Béjart’s demise.
+Since this creation in 2013, six new pieces added up to the BBL’s repertoire: 3 Danses pour Tony, Kyôdaï, Tombées de la dernière pluie, Impromptu… and t ‘M et variations…, presented on December 16, 2016, in opening of the 2017 commemorations – the 30th anniversary of the BBL’s creation and the 10th year of Maurice Béjart’s demise.
 In April 2019 at the Opera of Lausanne, he presented his last creation Tous les hommes presque toujours s’imaginent – entirely choreographed to the music of John Zorn, and one year later Basso Continuum, to the music of Richard Dubugnon.

 Gil Roman’s dance career, which span over 40 years, was honored in 2005 with the prestigious Danza & Danza Award for Best Dancer for his performance as Jacques Brel in Brel et Barbara.
 In 2006, the Monaco Dance Forum awarded him the Nijinsky Award.